-- a.
-These norms define women's work generally in terms of care giving within the home for husbands, for children, for elderly relatives, and for the sick. - b.
+- b.
 Definitions of women's work as primarily linked with care for hearth and home discourage women from working outside of the home. - c.
 Financial dependence is maintained by discouraging women from working outside of the home. - d.
 Financial dependence deters women's independent identity formation and action. - e.
-Obtaining access to IT is shaped by these cultural norms, with access in the home being rare in Western Asia, and access at public centres often out of reach of women in conservative areas, who, in the words of one Jordanian observer, 'after the age of thirteen are discouraged from exiting the home, even for shopping'. - f.
-At play in all of these gender-based social and cultural norms is the issue of women's honour, which is one of the mainstays of patriarchy, and constrains the small and large ways in which women, often at great risk to themselves, strive to challenge these norms.
+Obtaining access to IT is shaped by these cultural norms, with access in the home being rare in Western Asia, and access at public centers often out of reach of women in conservative areas, who in the words of one Jordanian observer, "after the age of 13 are discouraged from exiting the home, even for shopping."
+9 - f.
+At play in all of these gender based social and cultural norms is the issue of women's honor which is one of the mainstays of patriarchy, and constraints those small and large ways in which women, often at great risk to themselves, strive to challenge these norms.

-2. The state:
+2. The State:

 - a.
 Given strong social and cultural currents against redefining women's roles to include positions of leadership and work outside of the home, the state is constrained in its efforts to evoke change. - b.
-Pushing too hard to change women's social, political, and economic roles could encourage protest and unrest within West Asian societies.
+Pushing too hard to change women's social, political and economic roles could encourage protest and unrest within West Asian societies. - c.
+Even if the state builds community IT access points for rural and outlying regions, it cannot force these conservative communities to change their attitudes about giving women access to technology, information and public space.

-- c.
-Even if the state builds community IT access points for rural and outlying regions, it cannot force these conservative communities to change their attitudes about giving women access to technology, information, and public space. - 3.
-Feminism/IT revolution as imperialism: - a.
-The idea of 'women's liberation' is often critiqued in Western Asia by those resistant to change as an imperialist plot to weaken the social fabric of local communities. - b.
-Mahnaz Afkhami and Erika Friedl (1997, xii) argue that 'the most obvious strategy for those who feel threatened' by the call for women's empowerment in Western Asia 'is to link women's rights to cultural imperialism'. - c.
-The fact that many of the technologies which define the information age are imagined, invented, produced and distributed by Western countries have left some critics talking about new forms of 'electronic colonialism'. - d.
+3. Feminism/IT Revolution as Imperialism:

+- a.
+The idea of "women's liberation" is often critiqued in Western Asia by those resistant to change as an Imperialist plot to weaken the social fabric of local communities. - b.
+Mahnaz Afkhami and Erika Friedl argue that "the most obvious strategy for those who feel threatened" by the call for women's empowerment in Western Asia, "is to link women's rights to cultural imperialism." - c.
+The fact that many of the technologies which define the information age are imagined, invented, produced and distributed by Western countries have left some critics talking about new forms of "electronic colonialism." - d.
 Linking feminism and the IT revolution with imperialism discredits both in the eyes of those resistant to change within Western Asia.